|Top Previous Next|

 The event info can be used in filenames (e.g. the filename and download folder of photos downloaded from the camera), caption text in print layouts or in the message text used when sharing photos by using the tokens below.
 The information is also saved in the Windows registry using the registry key: HKEY_CURRENT_USER\Software\BreezeSystems\Event Info.

 The print template name is displayed in the "Photo Booth Event Info" dialog for information purposes only and cannot be edited in the dialog.
 This setting is updated automatically when a print layout is loaded in the print layout editor.

-Two print counters are available:
+Three print counters are available:

 "None": take no action and allow printing as normal

 "Display error when print counter reaches 0": display an error message and disable printing when the shared "Print counter" reaches zero